Work for Us - FAQs

 When are your first aid courses?

-Our first aid courses are delivered by a qualified and experienced member of our Operations Team, in partnership with Pro Trainings.
+Our first aid courses are delivered in a COVID-secure manner by a qualified and experienced member of our Operations Team, in partnership with Pro Trainings.
 The dates and locations of our internal first aid courses are:

 12 Hour Blended Paediatric First Aid*: